armory/documentation/_spinnaker_install_admin_guides/install-on-gke.md

 This document is written with the following workflow in mind:

-* You have a machine (referred to as the `workstation machine` in this document) configured to use the `gcloud` Google Cloud SDK and a recent version of `kubectl` tool
+* You have a machine (referred to as the `workstation machine` in this document) configured to use the `gcloud` CLI tool and a recent version of `kubectl` tool
-* You have a machine (referred to as the `docker machine` in this document) with the Docker daemon installed, and can run Docker containers on it
+* You have a machine (referred to as the `Halyard machine` in this document) with the Docker daemon installed, and can run Docker containers on it
-* You can transfer files created on the `workstation machine` to the `docker machine` (to a directory mounted on a running Docker container)
+* You can transfer files created on the `workstation machine` to the `Halyard machine` (to a directory mounted on a running Docker container)
 * These two machines can be the same machine

 Furthermore:

-On the `docker machine`:
+On the `Halyard machine`:

-* Halyard (the tool used to install and manage Spinnaker) is run in a Docker container on the `docker machine`
+* Halyard (the tool used to install and manage Spinnaker) is run in a Docker container on the `Halyard machine`
-* The Halyard container on the `docker machine` will be configured with the following volume mounts, which should be persisted or preserved to manage your Spinnaker cluster
+* The Halyard container on the `Halyard machine` will be configured with the following volume mounts, which should be persisted or preserved to manage your Spinnaker cluster
   * `.hal` directory (mounted to `/home/spinnaker/.hal`) - stores all Halyard Spinnaker configurations in a `.hal/config` YAML file and assorted subdirectories
   * `.secret` directory (mounted to `/home/spinnaker/.secret`) stores all external secret keys and files used by Halyard
   * `resources` directory (mounted to `/home/spinnaker/resources`) stores all Kubernetes manifests and other resources that help create Kubernetes resources
+* You will create `kubeconfig` files that will be added to the `.secret` directory
-* You will create `kubeconfig` files and Google IAM service account keys, that will be added to the `.secret` directory
+* You will create a Google IAM service account key that will be added to the `.secret` directory

 On the `workstation machine`: